dashakrolik/surf-forecast-backend/README.md

 - GET: /beaches/{id} - find a beach by id.
 - POST: /beaches - add a new beach to the database.
 - DELETE /beaches/{id} - delete a beach from the database.

+## API connection

+The application is connected to the https://stormglass.io/ weather forecast API.
+For every beach in the database the application makes a request to the Sormglass API, with params longitute and latitude.